joro75/Domoticz-Toyota-Plugin/README.md

 * [locked](https://thenounproject.com/search/?q=car+locked&i=3863407#) by Andrejs Kirma from the Noun Project

 ## State and development
-The current version is working for my situation.
-It however is not tested yet by other users, but it should be working.
+The current version is working for my situation, and a few others.
+It will be impossible for me to test the plugin with every Toyota car model as there is a large variation in the provided data for each Toyota car and they also can have own specific options.
+However most of the functionality should be working.
 The number of provided devices is not complete yet, and future updates will add additional devices.

 This plugin is using pre-commit.
 If you would like to contribute an improvement, fork this repository and